sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>systemtap-sdt-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Static probe support tools
+Short desc    : Static probe support tools
 URL          : http://sourceware.org/systemtap/
-Лицензия     : GPLv2+ and Public Domain
+License      : GPLv2+ and Public Domain
-Описание     : This package includes the <sys/sdt.h> header file used for static
+Descript     : This package includes the <sys/sdt.h> header file used for static
              : instrumentation compiled into userspace programs and libraries, along
              : with the optional dtrace-compatibility preprocessor to process related
              : .d files into tracing-macro-laden .h headers.